 Pros and cons of passive investing

-Like any investment strategy, passive investing has its benefits and disadvantages.
-Here’s a quick look at both:
+Like any investment strategy, investing in passive mutual funds has its benefits and disadvantages.
+Here is a quick look at both:

 Pros |